+In addition to the two above-referred authorizations, those producing and selling tequila should obtain the prior authorization of the Conformity Assessing Body.
+Such body is CRT, or any other legal entity approved under the terms of the Quality Infrastructure Law.

-Furthermore, in addition to the authorizations from the IMPI and the DGN, any party that produces and markets tequila must obtain the prior authorization of the CRT.
-The CRT's authorization is established upon issuance of a Certificate of Conformity to Standard ("Certificate of Conformity"), which must be renewed annually pursuant to the provisions of the NOM-Tequila.
-Parties may only apply to receive a Certificate of Conformity after receiving the necessary authorizations from the IMPI and DGN described above.
+The CRT's authorization is established upon issuance of a Certificate of Conformity with such Standard ("Certificate of Conformity"), which must be renewed annually pursuant to the provisions of the NOM-Tequila.